Louis L. Redding: Career

 He practiced law for 57 years, opening doors to education and accommodations for many in Delaware and the nation.
 After his death in 1998, the University of Delaware established the Louis L. Redding Chair for the Study of Law and Public Policy.
+In 2009, the Redding House Foundation opened the Redding House Museum in his childhood home in Wilmington.
 A residence hall (opened in 2013) at the University of Delaware's Newark Campus was named after him.
-In 2016, an historic marker was unveiled for Louis L. Redding to educate future generations about his legacy and modern relevance.
+In 2016, an historic marker dedicated to Louis L. Redding was unveiled in Wilmington's East Side neighborhood.

 Personal

 Louis Redding was the eldest of seven children.
 Redding's brother, J. Saunders Redding, was a noted author and college professor.
 His sisters Lillian Redding Bailey and C. Gwendolyn Redding were teachers in the Wilmington School System.
 Two of his siblings, Joseph and Hattie, died in childhood and another, Jannetta Mayson Redding, died during her college years.
 Louis Redding was married twice.
 He had three daughters—Ann, Rupa, and Judith—with his first wife Ruth Albert Cook Redding.
 After they divorced he married Gwendolyn Carmen Kiah.